-The multicenter, randomized, double-blind, double-dummy, active-controlled, Phase 2 Study enrolled 137 patients, who tested positive by rapid antigen test (RAT) for influenza and had one or more critera for hospitalization, namely: age \geq 60 years, chronic lung disease, congestive heart failure, diabetes mellitus, low oxygen saturation, low blood pressure, or severity of illness requiring supportive care.
-Of the 137 patients randomized, 122 age 19 to 101 years had influenza confirmed by polymerase chain reaction (PCR) testing and were included in the intent-to-treat infected (ITTI) patient population; 41 patients received oseltamivir 75mg orally twice-daily, 41 patients received 200 mg i.v. peramivir once-daily and 40 patients received 400 mg i.v. peramivir once-daily.
-We are currently in discussions with regulatory authorities regarding Phase 3 development plans.
+The multicenter, randomized, double-blind, double-dummy, active-controlled, Phase 2 study enrolled 137 patients, who tested positive by rapid antigen test (RAT) for influenza and had one or more critera for hospitalization, namely: $age \ge 60$ years, chronic lung disease, congestive heart failure, diabetes mellitus, low oxygen saturation, low blood pressure, or severity of illness requiring supportive care.
+Of the 137 patients randomized, 122 age 19 to 101 years had influenza confirmed by polymerase chain reaction (PCR) testing and were included in the intent-to-treat infected (ITTI) patient population; 41 patients received oseltamivir 75 mg orally twice-daily, 41 patients received 200 mg i.v. peramivir once-daily and 40 patients received 400 mg i.v. peramivir once-daily.

-Based on recent discussions with HHS-BARDA, we announced in May 2009 that we were preparing a portion of our inventory of finished peramivir for addition to the CDC Strategic National Stockpile.
+Based on discussions with the U.S. Department of Health and Human Services/Biomedical Advanced Research and Development Authority, we announced in May 2009 that we were preparing a portion of our inventory of finished peramivir for addition to the U.S. Centers for Disease Control and Prevention Strategic National Stockpile.
 This inventory is sufficient for the treatment of approximately one thousand patients and will be delivered in the event that the government so instructs.
-Intravenous peramivir is currently undergoing a pre-emergency use authorization ("EUA") review.
+The pre-emergency use authorization ("EUA") review of i.v. peramivir announced in May 2009 has continued to progress.
 Government agencies are considering the future option of providing peramivir through an EUA in the event of a severe influenza outbreak with significant hospitalizations.
+The Company is currently considering whether to begin processing a portion of its API inventory, in advance of a potential order from the government, so that it can have additional product available.